 • Operatives: follow safe systems of work and report hazards

-Team conducting a risk assessment before rubbish removal Risk assessment and planning form the foundation of safe flat and house clearance.
+A black and white image showing a collection of miscellaneous household rubbish arranged on a flat surface, including a variety of empty glass bottles of different shapes and sizes, some with caps and others without, alongside a plastic spray bottle and a small plastic container.
+There are also crumpled paper items, a pile of newspapers or magazines, and a cardboard box filled with additional waste, such as plastic packaging and miscellaneous debris.
+The background appears to be dark, emphasizing the cluttered assortment of rubbish, which reflects typical items collected during a rubbish removal service by Flat Clearance Barnet in the Barnet area.
+The scene suggests an indoor or outdoor setting prepared for clearance, illustrating the kind of waste management task undertaken in local residential or commercial premises in the London borough.
+Risk assessment and planning form the foundation of safe flat and house clearance.
 Before work begins, an assessment records potential hazards such as sharps, asbestos-risk materials, biohazards, manual handling demands and vehicle movements.
 The waste clearance service will document control measures and ensure operatives are briefed on the method statements for each job.
 Training and competence checks are mandatory: operatives must demonstrate knowledge of safe lifting techniques, use of appropriate lifting aids and the correct handling of different types of rubbish and recyclable materials.

 Health and Safety Commitments